Root Canal Treatment and Relief

 If you notice any of these issues, you should speak to your dentist about it as soon as possible.

-While it may seem incredibly frightening to have a root canal, this is another part of maintaining your dental health.
+While it may seem incredibly frightening to have a root canal, it is another part of maintaining your dental health and is likely less unpleasant than you may be imagining.
 It may be a bit discomforting to think about someone removing infected material from inside the tooth, but it is a necessary process.
 Allowing it to fester and remain in poor condition can lead to much larger problems.